The political landscape after the 2016 election:

-In the short time since Trump was elected and inaugurated the Democratic Party establishment as exemplified by the people around the Clintons’ and Obama shows it did not learn the lesson of 2016.
-Many of its former and current constituents rejected the establishment leadership.
+In the short time since Trump was elected and inaugurated, the Democratic Party establishment as exemplified by the people around the Clintons and Obama shows it did not learn the lesson of 2016.
+Many of its current and former constituents rejected the establishment leadership.
 They are looking for alternatives.
 In 2016, voters en masse deserted the party for a new kind of politics they found either in Donald Trump, Bernie Sanders or a little of both.

-The election passed judgement on both parties leading figures.
+The election passed judgment on both parties’ leading figures.
 Distrust and discontent disrupted politics as usual.
-The opportunity to fill this void with a left-of-center electoral movement abounds.
-An upsurge built on the momentum and program of the Bernie Sanders’s campaign that resonated with tens of millions.
+The opportunity to fill this void with a left-of-center electoral movement abounds—an upsurge built on the momentum and program of the Bernie Sanders’s campaign that resonated with tens of millions.
 In some fashion or another, ready or not, the 2018 midterm elections must become an arena of struggle for peace, economic security and racial justice.

-So far, Sanders’s leadership in 2016 and still today, falls short in two key areas to meet this challenge.
-First, during his campaign he did not offer Americans a plan for peace.
-A plan to end the war on terrorism and the foreign military adventures that have made us less safe and destabilized and laid waste to a dozen nations.
-Secondly, after November instead of calling for discussion on forming a new political party he and his advisors chose to form yet another 501c entity, Our Revolution, as a vehicle to reform the Democratic Party.
+So far, Sanders’s leadership in 2016 (and today) falls short in two key areas to meet this midterm challenge.
+First, during his campaign he did not offer Americans a plan for peace—a plan to end the war on terrorism and the foreign military adventures that have made us less safe and destabilized and laid waste to a dozen nations.
+Secondly, after November, instead of calling for discussion on forming a new political party he and his advisors chose to form yet another 501c entity, Our Revolution, as a vehicle to reform the Democratic Party.
 It would behoove Sanders to reconsider both choices.

-No, it was Russian interference via its television network Russia Today that has at most 8 million American viewers weekly.
-No, the loss was due to Comey’s late in the game letter about Clinton’s emails.
-No, it was WikiLeaks release in collaboration with Russia of emails showing the DNC sought to derail Bernie Sanders’ campaign.
+No, it was Russian interference via its television network Russia Today, which has at most 8 million American viewers weekly.
+No, it was Comey’s late in the game letter about Clinton’s emails.
+No, it was WikiLeaks release, in collaboration with Russia, of emails showing the DNC sought to derail Bernie Sanders’ campaign.

-And most recently, Clinton blamed her own party asserting the Democratic National Committee, led by a loyal Clinton support, Debbie Wasserman Schulz “…was on the verge of insolvency.
+And most recently, Clinton blamed her own party, asserting the Democratic National Committee, led by a loyal Clinton supporter, Debbie Wasserman Schulz, “was on the verge of insolvency.
 Its data was mediocre to poor, nonexistent, wrong.”
 Not exactly the kind of message designed to heal and unify the party.
-No, it was anything, but her campaign and the neo-liberal, anti-working class politics the party as followed for 30 years.
+No, it was anything but her campaign and the neo-liberal, anti-working class politics the party has followed for 30 years.

 The Sanders wing of the Democrats is hesitant, waiting.
 Will Sanders break with the party?
 Be sidelined?
-Clearly, Sanders is taking on the establishment, but working largely to reform the party.
-A tough job when those hanging on to power, are not willing even mention the economic reform program that propelled Sanders’s historic campaign.
+Clearly, Sanders is taking on the establishment, but working largely to reform the party, a tough job when those hanging on to power are not willing to even mention the economic reform program that propelled Sanders’s historic campaign.
 A quick news search finds nary a mention of free post-secondary education, single-payer health care or expanding social security from Democratic leaders.
 Sanders appears to be the lone voice.
-If Biden, Clinton, Obama at al wanted to rebuild the party they only need reach out to the millions who responded to Sanders demands for expanding social benefits at the expense of the billionaire class.
+If Biden, Clinton, Obama, et al. wanted to rebuild the party they only need reach out to the millions who responded to Sanders demands for expanding social benefits at the expense of the billionaire class.
 Instead all we hear is Russia, Russia, Russia.
 Same from the GOP establishment.

-While Chavez may lament this decline, those seeking a more justice, peaceful society have an opportunity to step into this vacuum and begin building a new political party responsive to and built with the support of our multi-national working class, our youth and students and on the massive discontent with politics as usual.
+While Chavez may lament this decline, those seeking a more just, peaceful society have an opportunity to step into this vacuum and begin building a new political party responsive to and built with the support of our multi-national working class, our youth and students, and built through the massive discontent with politics as usual.
 The first step is to agree on a working-class program for economic security, peace and racial justice.
-The next is to bring it into the 2018 mid-term election.
-What fits the times and the political reality is a Sanders-plus program.
-The plus being plan for peace.
+The next is to bring it into the 2018 midterm election.
+What fits the times and the political reality is a Sanders-plus program, the “plus” being a plan for peace.

-Yet since the election the Democratic establishment has been supporting even more aggressive and dangerous military and foreign policies often in accord with the GOP and Trump.
-Witness the ratcheting up of aggression against Venezuela, Russia, Syria, Iran, North Korea, Yemen, China and the intrigues of both parties with their Israeli and Saudi Arabian junior partners in imperialism.
-Not a word of criticism even from progressive Democrats.
+Yet since the election, the Democratic establishment has been supporting even more aggressive and dangerous military and foreign policies, often in accord with the GOP and Trump.
+Witness the ratcheting up of aggression against Venezuela, Russia, Syria, Iran, North Korea, Yemen and China and the intrigues of both parties with their Israeli and Saudi Arabian junior partners in imperialism.
+Not a word of criticism has been heard from even progressive Democrats.